aporeto-inc/gaia/doc/documentation.md

 AuthorizationType defines the user authorization type that should be used.

 * `None`: No auhtorization.
-The service will only provide server TLS.
-* `JWT`:  Configures a simple JWT verification from the `Auhorization` Header
+* `JWT`:  Configures a simple JWT verification from the HTTP `Auhorization` Header
 * `OIDC`: Configures OIDC authorization.
 You must then set `OIDCClientID`, `OIDCClientSecret`, OIDCProviderURL`.
 * `MTLS`: Configures Client Certificate authorization.
-You must then set `MTLSType` and eventually `MTLSCertificateAuthority`.
+Then you can optionaly `MTLSCertificateAuthority` otherwise Aporeto Public Signing Certificate will be used.

 | Characteristics | Value                   |
 | -               | -:                      |